 - Don’t drink all your fluids at once.
 Space your fluid intake out during the day.
 If you drink a lot at once, you can expect the need to go to the toilet urgently not too long afterwards.

 - Some drinks seem to irritate the bladder and make you want to go to the toilet more often.
-Usually these are alcohol and drinks with caffeine in them such as coffee, tea, cola, chocolate drinks, and carbonated energy drinks.
+Usually these are alcohol and drinks with caffeine in them such as coffee, tea (both black and green), cola, chocolate drinks, and carbonated energy drinks.
 Try to reduce caffeinated drinks to 1 or 2 cups a day.

-- Check your bladder diary (see IUGA Bladder Diary leaflet and sample diary above).
+- Check your bladder diary (see sample below or download a blank bladder diary at www.YourPelvicFloor.org).
 How often are you going to the toilet during the day?
 If the visits are less than 2-3 hours apart, you need to try to increase the time between visits to the toilet.
 For example, if you are going every hour, set your target at an hour and 15 minutes.
 If you get the feeling of urgency before your time is up, try some of the ideas in the next section to control this feeling and make the bladder wait.

-Try all of these ideas to control the urgency and make the bladder wait.
-See which ideas work best for you and then use them when you need to.
+Below are some suggestions to help control the urgent feeling and make the bladder wait.
+Try each in turn and see which work best for you, then use them when you need to.

 - Tighten your pelvic floor muscles as hard as you can and hold on for as long as you can.
 Keep doing this until the feeling of urgency goes away or is under control.
 Contracting the pelvic floor muscles helps to squeeze the urethra (tube from the bladder) shut and prevent leakage.

 - Tighten your pelvic floor muscles quickly and as hard as you can, then let go.
 Repeat this several times in a row.
 Some women find that several contractions in a row work better than trying to hold on to a contraction for a long time.